gjohl/ml-practice/ML_notes.md

 model.predict(new_input)  # The new input needs to be shaped and scaled the sane as the training data
 ```

+#### 2.2.3.
+RNN (Recurrent Neural Network)
+These are used for modelling sequences with variable lengths of inputs and outputs.

+Recurrent neurons take as their input the current data AND the previous epoch's output.
+LSTMs take this idea a step further by incorporating the previous epochs input AND some longer lookback of epoch.

 ## A. Appendix
 ### A.1.
 Useful resources
 Neural networks: